Ramaphosa Outlines South Africa’s Priorities During its G20 Presidency at Davos 2025

 AI and Digital Innovation

 AI and digital innovation in general will make a profound impact on our lives, even now, and more so, in the future.
-Africa must not be left behind in this technological revolution just as it was left behind during the industrial revolution.
+Africa must not be left behind in this technological revolution, as it was left behind during the industrial revolution.

-It is thus imperative for Africa to keep abreast of technological advances which may boost productivity, improve levels of services and enhance the man-machine interface.
+It is thus crucial for Africa to keep abreast of technological advances which may boost productivity, improve levels of services through enhanced natural man-machine interface.

-In that chapter, Africa welcomes the setting up of AI data centers across the continent which are powered by the abundant sources of renewable and green energy.
-At the same time, the huge youth dividend enjoyed by Africa provides a pool of eager and enthusiastic adopters of cuttng-edge technology.
+On that note, Africa welcomes the setting up of #AI data centers across the continent, which are powered by the abundant sources of renewable and green energy.
+At the same time, the youth dividend enjoyed by Africa provides a large pool of eager and enthusiastic adopters of cutting-edge technologies.

 Investment Climate